MasonWirtz/MasonWirtz.github.io/index.md

 **Research methods**
 - Statistical methods for operationalizing individuality and intra-individual variability
-- Novel methodological designs and elicitation instruments (e.g., virtual reality) to control for the role of context
+- Novel experimental designs and elicitation instruments (e.g., virtual reality) to control for the role of context
 - Reconciling quantitative and qualitative methods as a means of explaining predications